Stijn Devillé

 nevertheless eleven piles were lying there to be identified

-the banality of puzzle work
+the banality of puzzle workin the minds of

 the military